Tampines Rovers FC

-Tampines Rovers Football Club is a professional football club based in Tampines, Singapore, that competes in the Singapore Premier League, the top tier of Singapore football league system.
-Founded in 1945, the club have won the national league championship eight times, the Singapore Cup three times, the Singapore Premier League five times and the ASEAN Club Championship once.
-The Stags are known for boosting a considerably high attendance at home and away games.
+Tampines Rovers Football Club (currently known as BG Tampines Rovers due to sponsorship reasons) is a professional football club based in Tampines, Singapore, that competes in the Singapore Premier League, the top tier of the Singapore football league system.
+Founded in 1945, the club has won 5 league titles, 4 Singapore Cups, a record 5 Community Shields and 1 ASEAN Club Championship.

-Tampines Rovers is one of the wealthiest football clubs in Singapore.
-It is also one of the more widely supported football clubs in Singapore, attracting high attendances at both home and away games.
-Its main rival is Geylang International, with whom they contest in the Eastern Derby.
+Tampines Rovers is one of the more widely supported football clubs in Singapore, attracting high attendances at both home and away games.
+Its main rival is Geylang International, with whom they contest in the 'Eastern Derby'.
+In September 2023, Tampines Rovers signed a three years collaboration with Thai League 1 club, BG Pathum United.

 History

 Several football enthusiasts from Tampines decided to form a football club in 1945.
 After many name changes, they finally decided on "Tampines Rovers" as the official club name.
 The Stags spent the 1950s and 1960s competing in the Singapore Amateur Football Association League, where they were among the top teams, until they were placed in Division II of the newly formed National Football League in 1974.

 1975 was a watershed year for Tampines, as they were promoted to Division I after winning all their league matches and reached the President's Cup final, where they lost 0–1 to the Singapore Armed Forces Sports Association in front of a national record crowd of 30,000.
-They continued to challenge for honours for the next decade, reaching another President's Cup final in 1978, then emerging as national champions in 1979, 1980 and 1984.
-The Stags were relegated to the second tier in 1988, but under a new management team, won their league in 1994, and were one of eight clubs selected to compete in the newly formed S.League.
+They continued to challenge for honours over the next decade, reaching another President's Cup final in 1978, then emerging as national champions in 1979, 1980, and 1984.

+The Stags were relegated to the second tier in 1988, but won their league in 1994 under a new management team.
+They were one of eight clubs selected to compete in the newly formed S.League.

+1996–2017: S.League era

+However, Tampines did not finish higher than sixth place in the first six seasons of the S.League.
+In 2002, the Stags secured the services of Malaysian coach, Chow Kwai Lam, who guided them to the Singapore Cup and two fourth-place finishes.